Caldicot and Wentloog Levels

 The levels are formed from tidal deposits and alluvium, which have been recurrently inundated and reclaimed from the Severn Estuary by humans since Roman times.
 They have been patterns of settlement, enclosure and drainage systems belonging to successive periods of use, and are extremely rich archaeologically, with finds from the Mesolithic, Bronze Age and Iron Age periods.

 They are an important wetland resource.
 Parts have been designated as Sites of Special Scientific Interest.
-They are registered as a Historic Landscape of Outstanding Historic Interest in Wales.
+They are registered as a Landscape of Outstanding Historic Interest in Wales.

 History and archaeology

 There have been variations in both land and sea levels in the Severn Estuary since the start of human habitation in the area.
 The Levels have been reclaimed from the sea at different times during the historic period, preserving evidence of patterns of settlement, enclosure and drainage systems.
 Mesolithic and later remains have been discovered at Goldcliff, and late Mesolithic human footprints at Uskmouth.

 One of the most significant finds was of a 3rd-century Romano-British boat found at Wilcrick near Magor.
 The Romans occupied the area from the 2nd to the 4th centuries.
 In 1878, a boundary stone marking the building of 33 paces of embankment by Roman soldiers was discovered at Goldcliff.
 Research suggests that, initially, reclamation of the natural salt marsh for farmland began at a few "island" sites within the marshes, such as at Nash and Redwick, before a sea wall was built along the whole coast.

 Goldcliff Priory was established in 1113 and together with other major landowners took responsibility for further drainage work in the area.
 Settlements became established, linked by droveways such as the Whitewall at Magor, and land was gradually reclaimed for pasture and arable use.
 A large number of Anglo-Norman sites including castles, churches, court houses, manor houses, moated sites and watermills show near-continuous occupation throughout the Middle Ages.

 The Bristol Channel floods of 30 January 1607 (New style), caused by either a storm surge or a tsunami, resulted in the drowning of an estimated 2,000 people, with houses and villages swept away, an estimated 200 sqmi of farmland inundated and livestock destroyed.
 This was one of the worst natural disasters recorded in Britain.